 Naturally, reciting poetry is easier for most people than being able to move the body in perfect rhythm.
 There are some people who learn to coordinate more easily than others will, but with some practice it can be learned and mastered, and it is simply not true that someone cannot learn to dance simply because you do not have a sense of rhythm.

-If you are a beginner who has not had the opportunity to dance before at all, you can, if you are prepared to apply yourself, learn all of the steps required on this site and take ballroom dancing classes.
+If you are a beginner who has not had the opportunity to dance before at all, you can, if you are prepared to apply yourself, learn all of the steps required on this site and take ballroom dance lessons toronto ontario.
 If you are already enrolled in a dance class, you can use this site as a supplement and as a guide for practicing at home in your own time.
 In dancing, as in any other arts, practice brings perfection.

 If you are an advanced dancing student in ballroom dancing classes, or a teacher, you can find aid and inspiration here by acquiring a fresh viewpoint, as the author has found valuable aid in the dance books he has studied throughout her career.